Steve Harris (drummer)

 Stephen John Harris (16 August 1948 – 11 January 2008) was an English jazz drummer and composer.

+Career

 Born in Mansfield in Nottinghamshire, he took up drums at the age of 14 and was soon playing in pop and soul bands.
+Harris was a replacement drummer for The Rolling Stones on several occasions in 1962 when Tony Chapman was unavailable due to work.

 In the late 1960s he was a member of the progressive rock band Woody Kern who recorded on Pye Records.

 From 1987 onwards, Harris was a member of the Nottingham-based band Pinski Zoo, who blended free jazz with funk.